ExabeamLabs/new-scale-content-hub/Automation/Microsoft Defender/readme.md

 Release from Isolation / Unisolate a device: Reverses the isolation, restoring the device's network connectivity.​ - Complete written by Charlie MacArthur

-Run Antivirus Scan: Initiates a quick or full antivirus scan on the device.​ - Complete written by Charlie MacArthur
+Run Antivirus Scan: Initiates a quick or full antivirus scan on the device.​ - Complete written by Charlie MacArthur​

-PENDING

-Collect Investigation Package: Gathers diagnostic information from the device for further analysis.​

-Restrict Code Execution: Limits the applications that can run on the device to those that are trusted.​

-Remove App Restriction: Lifts previously imposed application execution restrictions.

-Stop and Quarantine File: Terminates a malicious process and quarantines the associated file.​

-Offboard Machine: Removes the device from the Defender for Endpoint service.​